redis/redis-doc/topics/sentinel-spec.md

 * Modify clients configurations when a slave is elected.
 * Inform the system administrator about incidents using notifications.

-The following document explains what is the design of Redis Sentinel in order to accomplish this goals.

 Redis Sentinel idea
 ===

-The idea of Redis Sentinel is to have multiple "monitoring devices" in different places of your network, monitoring the Redis master instance.
+The idea of Redis Sentinel is to have multiple "monitoring devices" in different places of your network, monitoring a designated Redis master instance.

-However this independent devices can't act without agreement with other sentinels.
+However these independent devices can't act without agreement with other sentinels.

-Once a Redis master instance is detected as failing, for the fail over process to start the sentinel must verify that there is a given level of agreement.
+For the fail-over process to start, a reliable mechanism for the detection of a faulty Redis master instance is necessary.
+The sentinels fulfill that role by monitoring the master instance, and employ a configurable consensus strategy for determining system health.

-The amount of sentinels, their location in the network, and the "minimal agreement" configured, select the desired behavior among many possibilities.
+The number of the sentinels, their location in the network, and the degree of "minimal agreement" to arrive at consensus, all affect the overall behavior among many possibilities.
+These are the configuration options for Redis Sentinel.

-Redis Sentinel does not use any proxy: client reconfiguration are performed running user-provided executables (for instance a shell script or a Python program) in a user setup specific way.
+Redis Sentinel does not use proxies: Redis client reconfigurations are performed by running user-provided executables -- for example a shell script or a Python program -- in a user setup specific way.

 In what form it will be shipped
 ===

-Redis Sentinel will just be a special mode of the redis-server executable.
+Redis Sentinel is simply a special execution mode of the redis-server executable:

-If the redis-server is called with "redis-sentinel" as argv[0] (for instance using a symbolic link or copying the file), or if --sentinel option is passed, the Redis instance starts in sentinel mode and will only understand sentinel related commands.
+Executing the redis-server with "redis-sentinel" as argv[0] (for instance using a symbolic link or copying the file), or, the --sentinel command-line option, will start the Redis instance in sentinel mode.

+A redis-server in sentinel mode will only respond to Redis Sentinel commands.
 All the other commands will be refused.

-The whole implementation of sentinel will live in a separated file sentinel.c with minimal impact on the rest of the code base.
-However this solution allows to use all the facilities already implemented inside Redis without any need to reimplement them or to maintain a separated code base for Redis Sentinel.
+The entirety of sentinel related code will be isolated in a separated file sentinel.c and will have minimal impact on the rest of the code base.
+This approach still allows a sentinel to fully use all the facilities already implemented inside Redis without any need to re-implement them or to maintain a separated code base for Redis Sentinel.

-Sentinels networking
+Sentinel networking
 ===

-All the sentinels take a connection with the monitored master.
+All the sentinels will maintain a connection with the monitored master.

 Sentinels use the Redis protocol to talk with each other when needed.